 - Access to material received through our highly active surgical pathology consult practice (more than 60,000 expert consultations a year).

-- Access to laboratory specimens received through our rapidly growing national reference laboratory.
+- Access to laboratory specimens received through Mayo Medical Laboratories.

-- Access to the consultative expertise and cutting-edge technologies required to evaluate those specimens.
+- Access to consultative expertise and cutting-edge technologies required to evaluate those specimens.

 - Extensive curriculum of lectures, conferences, journal clubs and seminars.

-- Intensive training in the unique Mayo frozen section laboratory.
+- Intensive training in the unique Mayo Clinic frozen section laboratory.
 The frozen section method was developed at Mayo and has been successfully utilized ever since.
-Learn more about our frozen section laboratory through the rotation description and frequently asked questions links.
+Learn more about our frozen section laboratory by reading our rotation descriptions and frequently asked questions.

-- Unique multiple all-day seminar series in the Department of Laboratory Medicine and Pathology leadership and management course.
-Mayo Clinic is committed to training future leaders in medicine and has worked with our department to develop a revolutionary curriculum in leadership and management specifically for pathology residents and fellows.
+- Unique seminars in the Department of Laboratory Medicine and Pathology's Leadership and Management Course.
+Mayo Clinic is committed to training future leaders in medicine and has worked with our department to develop a curriculum in leadership and management specifically geared for pathology residents and fellows.

 - Numerous fellowship training programs offered in the department.

-Each year, the Division of Anatomic Pathology evaluates more than 110,000 surgical and consult specimens and performs more than 500 autopsies.
-The annual cytopathology workload is more than 60,000 specimens a year.
-More than 13 million laboratory tests are performed in Mayo Clinic laboratories annually.
+Each year, the Division of Anatomic Pathology evaluates more than 110,000 surgical and consult specimens and performs more than 700 autopsies.
+The annual cytopathology case workload is more than 60,000 specimens a year.
+More than 20 million laboratory tests are performed in Mayo Clinic laboratories annually.

-This residency program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+This residency is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).